 - Watch out for the ganja – On that note, the most commonly bought ganja (referred to as KG) is heavily messed with (chemicals and the like) and will be unkind to your body in the medium to long-term.

-- Cover up Buddhist tattoos and leave t-shirts with Buddhist iconography at home – This one tourists usually aren’t given a get-out-of-jail-free card on.
+- Cover up Buddhist tattoos and leave t-shirts with Buddhist iconography at home – This one avoidable offence by tourists that you aren’t given a get-out-of-jail-free card on.
 No selfies with your back to Buddha either and covering up, knees and shoulders in particular, at religious sites is expected.

-- Stray dogs are the norm – Generally, South Asia rules apply, however: all bark, no bite.
+- Stray dogs are the norm – Generally, Southern Asia rules apply, however: all bark, no bite.
 Some just need a little love.